-Machado Lake, located in Ken Malloy Harbor Regional Park along the Wilmington Drain, is a perennial freshwater lake and marsh that provides wetland habitat to a number of species.
-Due to contamination by surrounding urban land uses, this area is undergoing ecosystem rehabilitation by the City of Los Angeles and Los Angeles County.
-(SDLAC, 2010)
+Machado Lake, located in Ken Malloy Harbor Regional Park along the Wilmington Drain, is a perennial freshwater lake and marsh that provides aquatic habitat to a number of species.
+Due to contamination by surrounding urban land uses, this area is undergoing ecosystem rehabilitation by the City of Los Angeles and Los Angeles County (SDLAC, 2010).
+Partial funding for this rehabilitation comes from the Proposition 50 Integrated Regional Water Management Grant Program.